 We will work, we will play, we will sing.
 Playfulness, compassion, and organization drive my practice as an educator.
-I believe that theatre is a vehicle for organized play.
-It fosters creativity, innovative thinking, collaboration, and empathy.
-Organized play gives us a safe space to reflect on ourselves and our points of view on the world.
-Students can gain confidence, make brave choices, connect with one another, experience being a leader, and engage in their community in and out of the classroom.
+I believe that performing arts are a vehicle for organized play; it fosters creativity, innovative thinking, collaboration, empathy, and literacy skills.
+Exploring the arts gives us a safe space to reflect on ourselves and our points of view on the world.
+In my classroom and rehearsal space, one can hope to gain confidence, make brave choices, connect with others, experience being a leader, engage in your community at large, and take part in cross curricular learning.

 I have experience scaffolding lesson plans to foster creativity, empathy, and collaboration for all types of learners.
 Using Gardner's Theory of Multiple Intelligences and differentiation, I vary the learning and assessment process for diverse individuals with differing abilities.

 Creating new work with students is a process that invites creativity and encourages innovation on a deeper level.
-Allowing actors to fully engage in the process as researchers, editors, writers, creators, and collaborators fosters cross-curricular engagement.
-Depending on the curriculum, I guide students to devise from fictional stories, poems, songs, non-fiction historical events or people, investigating current events, or exploring social justice themes and topics relevant to their community.
+Allowing actors and musicians to fully engage in the process as researchers, editors, writers, creators, and collaborators fosters cross-curricular engagement.
+Depending on the curriculum, I guide students to write and devise from fictional stories, poems, songs, non-fiction historical events or people, current events, or social justice themes and topics relevant to the community.